From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: The Quantum Case: Propagation of Regularity for the Hartree--Fock Equation

 with $H = \frac{\n{\opp}^2}{2} + V_{\op} - h^3\sfX_{\op}$ (with $\sfX_{\op} = 0$ in the case of the Hartree equation).
 If we look at the time derivatives of quantum gradients, since $\Dhx H = \nabla V_{\op} = -E_{\op}$ and $ \frac{1}{i\hbar}\com{\Dhv H,\op} = \frac{1}{i\hbar} \com{\opp,\op} = - \Dhx\op$ and since $\com{x,\sfX_{\op}} = \sfX_{\com{x,\op}}$ and $\com{\nabla,\sfX_{\op}} = \sfX_{\com{\nabla,\op}}$ (see Lemma~\ref{lem:X_commut_gradients}), we obtain

 These equations are of the form

 with $\sfA$ and $\sfB$ self-adjoint.
-Our goal is to propagate the weighted Schatten norms for solutions of these equations.
-Computing the time derivative of such quantities, we get the following result. \begin{lem} Let $\op$, $\sfA$ and $\sfB$ be self-adjoint operators and $\opmu = \opmu(t)$ be a family of self-adjoint operators verifying Equation~\eqref{eq:abstract_equation}.
+Our goal is to propagate the weighted Schatten norms for solutions of these equations, where we recall that Schatten norms were defined in Equation~\eqref{eq:Schatten}.
+Computing the time derivative of such quantities, we get the following result. \begin{lem} Let $\op$, $\sfA$ and $\sfB$ be self-adjoint operators and $\opmu = \opmu(t)$ be a family of self-adjoint operators satisfying Equation~\eqref{eq:abstract_equation}.
 Then, formally, for any even integer $q\geq 2$ we have

 \end{lem}